Scalable Bayesian transport maps for high-dimensional non-Gaussian spatial fields: Bayesian transport maps

 Transport maps can be used for a variety of purposes.
-For example, we can obtain a new sample $\by^\star$ from the posterior predictive distribution $p(\by|\bY)$ by sampling $\bz^\star \sim \normal_N(\bfzero,\bI_N)$ and computing $\by^\star=\pmap^{-1}(\bz^\star)$ using \eqref{eq:invmap}.
-The map $\pmap$ in \eqref{eq:singlemap} provides a transformation from a non-Gaussian vector $\by^\star$ to the standard Gaussian $\bz^\star = \pmap(\by^\star)$; we call $\bz^\star=(z_1^\star,\ldots,z_N^\star)$ the map coefficients corresponding to $\by^\star$.
+For example, we can obtain new samples $\by^\star$ from the posterior predictive distribution $p(\by|\bY)$ by sampling $\bz^\star \sim \normal_N(\bfzero,\bI_N)$ and computing $\by^\star=\pmap^{-1}(\bz^\star)$ using \eqref{eq:invmap}.
+The map $\pmap$ in \eqref{eq:singlemap} provides a transformation from a non-Gaussian vector $\by^\star$ to the standard Gaussian $\bz^\star = \pmap(\by^\star)$; we call $\bz^\star=(z_1^\star,\ldots,z_N^\star)$ the map coefficients corresponding to $\by^\star$ (see Figure \ref{fig:illus} for an illustration).
 Because the nonlinear dependencies have been removed, many operations are more meaningful on $\bz^\star$ than on $\by^\star$, including linear regressions, translations using linear shifts, and quantifying similarity using inner products.
 We can also detect inadequacies of the map $\pmap$ for describing the target distribution by examining the degree of non-Gaussianity and dependence in $\bz^\star$.
 These uses of transport maps will be considered further in Section \ref{sec:spatialinference}.

-A close relative of transport maps in machine learning are normalizing flows \citep[see][for a review]{kobyzev2020normalizing}, where triangular layers are used to ensure easy evaluation and inversion of likelihood objectives. \cite{Kovachki2020} also design generative adversarial networks with triangular generators that allow easy conditional sampling.
-Our approach can be viewed as a Bayesian autoencoder \citep[e.g.,][Ch.~14]{Goodfellow2016}, with the posterior transport map and its inverse acting as the encoder and decoder, respectively.